 Coauthored by Sarah O’Keefe and Alan Pringle

-This post is also available as a white paper, which you can read in PDF format.
+This post is also available in PDF format.

 First published in 2001.

 Structured authoring and XML represent a significant paradigm shift in content creation.
 Implementing structured authoring with XML allows organizations to enforce content organization requirements.
 The addition of hierarchy and metadata to content improves reuse and content management.
 These benefits, however, must be weighed against the effort required to implement a structured authoring approach.
 The business case is compelling for larger writing organizations; they will be the first to adopt structured authoring.
 Over time, improvements in available tools will reduce the cost of implementing structured authoring and make it affordable for smaller organizations.

 Structured authoring is a publishing workflow that lets you define and enforce consistent organization of information in documents, whether printed or online.
 In traditional publishing, content rules are captured in a style guide and enforced by (human) editors, who read the information and verify that it conforms to the approved style.
 A few simple examples of content rules are as follows:

 - A heading must be followed by an introductory paragraph.

 - A bulleted list must contain at least two items.

 In structured authoring, a file—either a document type definition (DTD) or a schema—-captures these content rules.
 Authors work in software that validates their documents; the software verifies that the documents they create conform to the rules in the definition file.

 Consider, for example, a simple structured document—a recipe.
 A typical recipe requires several components: a name, a list of ingredients, and instructions.
 The style guide for a particular cookbook states that the list of ingredients should always precede the instructions.
 In an unstructured authoring environment, the cookbook editor must review the recipes to ensure that the author has complied with the style guideline.
 In a structured environment, the recipe structure requires and enforces the specified organization.